yusufgozukara/google_landing_page/README.md

 # google_landing_page
-Hi, this is my Google Landing Pager working.
+Hi, this is my Google Landing Page work.
 You can see it from this link below..

 [Click Here!](https://yusufgozukara.github.io/google_landing_page/)